adamplesca/adamplesca/README.md

 ### My Goal
 My current goal is to become a **Software Engineer**.

-If you're interested in any of the projects I've worked on, feel free to reach out to me at:
+Feel free to reach out to me at:

 📧 **[adamplesca1@gmail.com](mailto:adamplesca1@gmail.com)**